 Reading and writing are two sides of the same coin, and we use tests as one way to measure students’ abilities to do both.
-On this page, we examine strategies that take advantage of the connections among these different skills to strengthen literacy skills overall.
+In this section, we show strategies that take advantage of the connections among these different skills to strengthen literacy skills overall.

 In Part I, “MAIN IDEA/ARGUMENT: Finding One vs. Building One,” we consider how to find a main idea/argument (reading and test-taking) vs. how to build a main idea/argument (writing).